Father of Boston bomb suspects plans U.S. trip to bury son

 He said he would go as soon as possible but that he had not yet bought a plane ticket.

-Zubeidat Tsarnaeva, her face pinched under her black head scarf, criticised the U.S. police for shooting dead Tamerlan Tsarnaev, 26, four days after the bombing.
+Zubeidat Tsarnaeva, her face pinched under her black head scarf, criticized the U.S. police for shooting dead Tamerlan Tsarnaev, 26, four days after the bombing.

 The other son Dzhokhar, 19, was wounded and captured after a manhunt.
 He is in a fair condition in hospital and is charged with two crimes that carry a possible death penalty.